Habelia: Ecology

+Habelia is thought to have been a durophagous predator, using its gnathobases to feed on hard shelled organisms.
+It is thought to have used the upper exopod head appendages as sensory organs akin to the antennae of other arthropods, while using the spined head endopods to grasp prey.

 Taxonomy

 While previously enigmatic, a 2017 redescription found that it formed a clade (Habeliida) with Sanctacaris, Utahcaris, Wisangocaris and Messorocaris as a stem-group to Chelicerata, with Habelia being placed in the monotypic family Habellidae within Habeliida.